Australia offers great educational opportunities if you are interested in working with athletes or managing sporting events.

 Yes, the skills and knowledge gained are transferable, allowing graduates to pursue opportunities globally.

 Salaries vary by position and experience.
-For example, sports agents can earn an average annual salary of AUD$263,711, while sports marketing managers may earn around AUD$135,500.
 Read more about sports management salaries.

 Pursuing a sports management degree in Australia offers a pathway to a dynamic and rewarding career within the sports industry.